Asnuntuck Community College: Location

 Asnuntuck Community College in Enfield, Connecticut, is located just off Interstate 91, approximately halfway between the metropolitan areas of Springfield, Massachusetts, to the north and Hartford, Connecticut, to the south.
 Asnuntuck serves the north-central Connecticut communities of East Granby, East Windsor, Ellington, Enfield, Somers, Stafford Springs, Suffield, and Windsor Locks, and also draws students from south-central Massachusetts and the greater Hartford area.

 Academics

 Asnuntuck has its own radio station, WACC-LP (107.7 FM) and an on-site welding program.
 Many area employers use Asnuntuck to train their workers in sophisticated machine technology, welding and Electro-mechanical technologies.
 The program has an over 90% placement rate and has recently expanded.
 Students can prepare for careers in allied health professions, the insurance and financial industry, and more.
 Asnuntuck Community College also has agreements with many four-year institutions, enabling Asnuntuck students who take appropriate courses and maintain the necessary Grade Point Average to enroll without loss of credit in Baccalaureate programs.

 The Asnuntuck Community College Foundation, the community's vehicle for philanthropic support of the college, offers many scholarships for new and continuing Asnuntuck students.
+Asnuntuck Community College also offers an honors program for students who meet the prerequisites.